intelagense/classcards/README.md

 # Class Cards
-A weekly schedule with a hand drawn look over pixel graphics.
+A weekly schedule with a hand-drawn look on top of pixel graphics.
+🥈Place winner of the [Codédex September 2023 Monthly Challange ](https://www.codedex.io/community/monthly-challenge/september-2023) 🎉

 ![Animated screenshot.
 Days of the week are separated into day cards segmented by hours.](public/images/animatedscreenshot.gif)